VNG-Realisatie/ftv/content/docs/architecture/inventarisation/usecases.md

   - hash name details
   - hash address details
 - regie op gegevens
-  - is also data protection; possibly anonymization/pseudonymization
+  - is also data protection
+  - possibly requires anonymization/pseudonymization
   - only the permitted data related to the civilian who gave permission
 - conversion
   - convert date of birth into age
 - mapping
   - convert postcode into gemeente
+  - convert gemeente into province
 - calculation
   - calculate time period between two events (in days/weeks/months)
   - calculate time period between an event and today (in days/weeks/months)
   - distance of address from a geographic point
 - aggregation
   - count number of children
+- context
+  - only during office hours
+  - only from registered IP addresses
+  - case related data only
+  - only from whitelisted devices
 - comparison
   - address is within gemeente bounderies
   - income above/below N
   - age above/below N years
+  - married/not married
 - regular expression
   - people with part of the first names equal to "piet"

-## Potential requirements
+## Potential additional requirements
 - verifiable proof that(/which) policies were executed
 - add/modify/remove headers from request
 - add/modify/remove query parameters from request
 - add/modify/remove data fields/records from response

-## Cases by organization
+## Potential use cases by organization type

 ### Gemeenten
 - aanvraag recht op inzage